Budapestby VisitCity Guides

 Frequently Asked Questions

-Prices vary widely: budget establishments like kifőzdés cost around 2,000-4,000 HUF ($5-10), mid-range restaurants charge 5,000-8,000 HUF ($12-20) per person, while upscale venues cost 10,000+ HUF ($25+) per person.
+Prices vary a lot depending on where you go.
+Budget places like kifőzdés cost around 2,000-4,000 HUF ($5-10) for a full meal, mid-range restaurants charge 5,000-8,000 HUF ($12-20) per person, while upscale venues cost 10,000+ HUF ($25+) per person.
+Even the expensive places are bargains compared to similar restaurants in Western Europe.